 A major digestive issue to look out for is GERD or Gastroesophageal Reflux Disease.
 GERD affects the oesophagal sphincter leading to heartburn and reflux, which can lead to discomfort and a loss of appetite.
 Antacids can help to soothe an upset stomach, but switching to a mild diet is a healthier option.

 Tooth and Gum Disease

 As you age, expect to deal with gingivitis, periodontitis, and regular old tooth decay.
+While dental treatment is always an option, it can be expensive.
 The best prevention is simply to take care of your teeth.
 Brush your teeth regularly and visit a dentist regularly.

-Aging can be frightening.
+Ageing can be frightening.
 Whether you’re turning forty or you’re turning eighty.
-But, with prevention, nutrition, and exercise, it’s possible to offset some of the effects of aging in order to maintain a healthy, active lifestyle for decades to come.
+But, with prevention, nutrition, and exercise, it’s possible to offset some of the effects of ageing in order to maintain a healthy, active lifestyle for decades to come.
 A little bit of proper care goes a long way.

 If you’d like to further understand how our bodies change and what you can expect at different ages, comprehensive information about aging stages can be valuable in navigating and embracing the aging process.